|The Greek Islands|

 And the house itself was in one word fantastic.
 Two good bedrooms, two beautiful bathrooms (also with washing machine), a large living room / dining room / kitchen with all the amenities you can think of.
 In the bathrooms there was shampoo, shower foam and hand soap, there was sunscreen and after sun .... well, what was not there?
 Furthermore the terrace was just great with a beautiful view over the village and the sea, and at the back a view of the high mountain that surrounds Tris Ekklisies.
 Here you could see the birds of prey flying.

-Marinela Café Snack Bar is one of the two taverns in the village of Tris Ekklisies.
-Both taverns are located on the beach and directly next to each other.
-The other taverna is called Café Vagelis, but you can also eat something there.
-We only ate a few times at Marinela.
-It is on a corner and the chairs are under tamarisk trees, so you can sit in the shade.
+Marinela Cafe Snack Bar is one of the four taverns in the village of Tris Ekklisies (two were already closed the end of September).
+All taverns are located on the beach and directly next to each other.
+The other taverna which was opened is called Cafe Vagelis, andyou can also eat something there.
+We only ate a few times at Marinela in 2018 and tried Vagelis the year after that.
+The tavern is situated on the corner and the chairs are under tamarisk trees, so you can sit in the shade.
 I have eaten the tastiest sardines ever and also the dorade fish we ordered there was very good.
 The fries are also very tasty and crunchy.
 The lamb chops were a little disappointing compared to the fish.
 The wine was also very good.
 Marinela is very friendly and a fantastic cook.

 Our verdict: a 10 for the fish, an 11 for the sardines and a 7 for the lamb chops, on average a good 9.

 |Cafe - Snacks Vagelis in Tris Ekklissies op het eiland Kreta|